tamilzh2018/kode-kloud-test/k8s Kode Kloud Test.md

 # Day 1: Kubernetes Shared Volumes
 We are working on an application that will be deployed on multiple containers within a pod on Kubernetes cluster.
 There is a requirement to share a volume among the containers to save some temporary data.
 The Nautilus DevOps team is developing a similar template to replicate the scenario.
 Below you can find more details about it.

-Create a pod named volume-share-xfusion.
+Create a pod named volume-share-nautilus.

-For the first container, use image ubuntu with latest tag only and remember to mention the tag i.e ubuntu:latest, container should be named as volume-container-xfusion-1, and run a sleep command for it so that it remains in running state.
-Volume volume-share should be mounted at path /tmp/blog.
+For the first container, use image fedora with latest tag only and remember to mention the tag i.e fedora:latest, container should be named as volume-container-nautilus-1, and run a sleep command for it so that it remains in running state.
+Volume volume-share should be mounted at path /tmp/media.

-For the second container, use image ubuntu with the latest tag only and remember to mention the tag i.e ubuntu:latest, container should be named as volume-container-xfusion-2, and again run a sleep command for it so that it remains in running state.
+For the second container, use image fedora with the latest tag only and remember to mention the tag i.e fedora:latest, container should be named as volume-container-nautilus-2, and again run a sleep command for it so that it remains in running state.
 Volume volume-share should be mounted at path /tmp/apps.

 Volume name should be volume-share of type emptyDir.

-After creating the pod, exec into the first container i.e volume-container-xfusion-1, and just for testing create a file blog.txt with any content under the mounted path of first container i.e /tmp/blog.
+After creating the pod, exec into the first container i.e volume-container-nautilus-1, and just for testing create a file media.txt with any content under the mounted path of first container i.e /tmp/media.

-The file blog.txt should be present under the mounted path /tmp/apps on the second container volume-container-xfusion-2 as well, since they are using a shared volume.
+The file media.txt should be present under the mounted path /tmp/apps on the second container volume-container-nautilus-2 as well, since they are using a shared volume.

+Note: The kubectl utility on jump_host has been configured to work with the kubernetes cluster.
+Ans:

+### 🛠 Step 1: Create the Pod YAML

+Create a file named `volume-share-nautilus.yaml` with the following content:

+apiVersion: v1
+kind: Pod
+metadata:
+  name: volume-share-nautilus
+spec:
+  containers:
+  - name: volume-container-nautilus-1
+    image: fedora:latest
+    command: ["sleep", "3600"]
+    volumeMounts:
+    - name: volume-share
+      mountPath: /tmp/media
+  - name: volume-container-nautilus-2
+    image: fedora:latest
+    command: ["sleep", "3600"]
+    volumeMounts:
+    - name: volume-share
+      mountPath: /tmp/apps
+  volumes:
+  - name: volume-share
+    emptyDir: {}
+### 🚀 Step 2: Apply the Pod

+Run this command on the jump host: kubectl apply -f volume-share-nautilus.yaml

+### 📂 Step 3: Create the Test File

+Exec into the first container and create `media.txt`:

+kubectl exec -it volume-share-nautilus -c volume-container-nautilus-1 -- /bin/bash
+echo "Shared volume test" > /tmp/media/media.txt
+exit

+### 🔍 Step 4: Verify in Second Container

+Exec into the second container and check the file:

+kubectl exec -it volume-share-nautilus -c volume-container-nautilus-2 -- cat /tmp/apps/media.txt

+You should see the content `Shared volume test`, confirming that the volume is shared.

 # Day2: Kubernetes Sidecar Containers
 We have a web server container running the nginx image.
 The access and error logs generated by the web server are not critical enough to be placed on a persistent volume.
 However, Nautilus developers need access to the last 24 hours of logs so that they can trace issues and bugs.
 Therefore, we need to ship the access and error logs for the web server to a log-aggregation service.
 Following the separation of concerns principle, we implement the Sidecar pattern by deploying a second container that ships the error and access logs from nginx.
 Nginx does one thing, and it does it well—serving web pages.
 The second container also specializes in its task—shipping logs.
 Since containers are running on the same Pod, we can use a shared emptyDir volume to read and write logs.